MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Manual Fixing Results}

-Table~\ref{tab: manual_results_improvements} shows the evaluation results with improvements compared to vanilla results after manual fixing.
-After fixing compilation and cascade errors, the results show significant improvements across all programming languages and LLMs compared to vanilla unit tests.
-This indicates that the unit tests generated by LLMs are highly sensitive to compilation and cascade errors.
+Table~\ref{tab: manual_results_improvements} presents evaluation results after manual fixing, highlighting substantial improvements compared to vanilla outputs across all programming languages and LLMs.
+These significant gains demonstrate that LLM-generated unit tests are highly sensitive to executability and cascade errors.

-Among all programming languages, Java benefits the most from manual fixing.
-In the case of vanilla unit tests, Java exhibits the lowest compilation rates, making it particularly challenging.
-However, after manual fixing, Java shows the most substantial improvement, highlighting the potential of LLMs for Java after fixing compilation and cascade errors.
-Among all models, GPT-o1 still performs the best after manual fixing, and CodeLlama and CodeGemma still exhibit the worst general performance.
-Gemini-2.0-Flash shows the best coverage improvement overall, indicating its strong potential for better unit test generation once compilation and cascade errors are corrected.
-Finally, we observe that certain models that initially underperform can match or surpass stronger models after manual fixing.
-For example, in Java, CodeQwen1.5 outperforms DeepSeek-Coder and is now on par with GPT-4-Turbo.
-In Python, Gemini-2.0-Flash surpasses CodeQwen1.5-7B-Chat, showing better potential after manual fixing.
-On JavaScript, GPT-3.5-Turbo has reached parity with DeepSeek-Coder.
+Among programming languages, Java benefits most from manual fixing.
+In the vanilla scenario, Java exhibits the lowest executability rates, making it particularly challenging.
+However, after manual fixing, Java shows the most substantial improvement, highlighting the potential of LLMs for Java after fixing executability and cascade errors.
+Among all models, CodeLlama and CodeGemma continue to demonstrate the weakest overall results.
+Gemini-2.0-Flash shows the best coverage improvement overall, indicating exceptional potential for better unit test generation once executability and cascade errors are fixed.
+Our analysis reveals that manual fixing can reorder model performance rankings.
+For example, in Java, CodeQwen1.5 outperforms DeepSeek-Coder and is now on par with GPT-4-Turbo after fixing.
+In Python, Gemini-2.0-Flash surpasses CodeQwen1.5, showing better potential post-fix.
+In JavaScript, GPT-3.5-Turbo reaches parity with DeepSeek-Coder.